 [PR.5.3.6-1]: The 5G network shall support suitable mechanisms to allow establishing automatic roaming (e)-agreements for a specific occasion (time and location) and building temporary relationship among network operator (NPN or PLMN) and other service operators including network operators or third-party content service providers.

-[PR.5.3.6-2]: Subject to regulatory requirements, the 5G network shall allow a network operator to automatically negotiate roaming policies with the 5G network for allowing their subscribers to connect at a specific occasion, e.g. time and location, for their home network services.
+[PR.5.3.6-2]: Subject to regulatory requirements, the 5G network shall allow another network operator to automatically negotiate roaming policies with this 5G network for allowing their subscribers to connect at a specific occasion, e.g. time and location, for their home network services.